Image size 1600x900. Swimmer doing a pull set with long strokes in a lap pool.

 Key cues

-• Finish the pull past the hip.
+• Finish each pull past the hip with a relaxed recovery.

 Common mistakes